elastos/Elastos/Carrier.Swift.SDK/README.md

   pod 'ElastosCarrierSDK'
 ```

-Then run the command below to install it before open your iOS workspace:
+Then run the command below to install it before open your Xcode workspace:
 ```shell
 $ pod install
 ```